-Explore your own backyard this 26 January and check out these Aussie locales
+Explore your own backyard this 26 January and check out these Aussie locales.

-Here’s where we think you should spend it.
+With or without kids in tow, here's where we think you should spend it.

 Feature image: Expedia

 - While the rest of Australia’s sizzling in the summer heat, Hobart’s a comfortable 22 degrees on average in January.

 - There is more than a handful of things to do on Australia Day in Hobart, including beach days and the Sandy Bay Regatta.

 - The Salamanca Markets (held every Saturday), Battery Point’s architecture, the unique Museum of Old and New Art (MONA) and panoramic views from Mount Wellington are a few excuses to visit.